real life

 ADVERTISEMENT

-Hopeful Christian had spent almost a year in prison in 1995 on sexual abuse charges and addressed the topic very early on with us.
+Hopeful Christian had spent almost a year in prison in 1995 on sexual abuse charges.

 The cafe recruiting for one of Australia's most sinister cults.
 Post continues after audio.